Edge of the World (2021 film)

-Edge of the World (also known as Rajah) is an adventure drama film directed by Michael Haussman and starring Jonathan Rhys Meyers as the British soldier and adventurer James Brooke (1803–1868), the first White Rajah of Sarawak.
+Edge of the World (also known as Rajah) is a 2021 adventure drama film directed by Michael Haussman and starring Jonathan Rhys Meyers as the British soldier and adventurer James Brooke (1803–1868), the first White Rajah of Sarawak.
 The film also features Atiqah Hasiholan, Dominic Monaghan, Hannah New, and Josie Ho.
 The script was written by Rob Allyn, who also produced the film.
-Edge of the World is a co-production between Malaysia, China, the US and the UK.
+Edge of the World is a co-production of Malaysia, China, the US and the UK.